 If you want to learn more about different styles of learning and brain differences, this book is a great resource for exploring that.
 Whether you’re a teacher, parent or a student yourself, this is a psychological deep dive into all the styles of learning and how to help children learn at their very best.
 This book is all about the common perceptions of neurotypical behavior and disorders, and how to best adjust for that in teaching.

-This book is the book you need to pick up if you want to explore gender in education.
+You need to pick up this book if you want to explore gender in education.
 This book is all about how to help girls achieve, both in academia and beyond.
 If you’re a parent of girls in school or if you want to support young women in your classroom, this book is exactly what you need.
 Gender politics and psychology within the classroom and in the world at large is a complex issue, and sometimes taking a deep dive into the information is just what you should do to understand things fully.

 Mindfulness is all about remaining present in the current moment and paying attention to everything around you, and that’s exactly what so many students — and teachers — need in the classroom.
 Mindfulness has become more popular recently, and this book is a guide on how to bring it to your school effortlessly.